9 Spring Books to Plant Seeds of Joy and Curiosity in Young Readers (Ages 2-8)

 4. Fletcher and the Springtime Blossoms by Julia Rawlinson

-Join Fletcher, the curious young fox, as he embarks on a heartwarming adventure through the wonders of spring.
-Imagine Fletcher's surprise when he thinks he sees snow falling in spring!
-Worried about his friends in the chilly weather, he scampers through the forest to warn them, only to find out that the 'snow' is actually a beautiful shower of blossoms.
-This charming story is a fantastic way to celebrate the surprises of spring and teaches our kids about the seasonal changes in nature.
+Join Fletcher, the curious young fox, on a heartwarming romp through the wonders of spring.
+Imagine Fletcher’s surprise when he thinks he sees snow falling in spring!
+Worried about his friends in the chilly weather, he scampers through the forest to warn them, only to find out that the ‘snow’ is actually a beautiful shower of blossoms.
+It’s a good one for sparking conversations about why spring looks so different from week to week.
 Perfect for a cozy read, it’s sure to sprinkle a little magic on your day!
 View on Amazon.

 5. Rabbit’s Spring Adventure by Anita Loughrey